juiceo/minimal-react-native-boiler/README.md

 # minimal-react-native-boiler
-An up-to-date and very minimal React Native boilerplate with just the essentials (navigation & redux), no extra BS included.
+An up-to-date and very minimal React Native boilerplate with just the essentials (navigation & redux).
+Most boilerplates are bloated with a huge amount of extra features, and while that is useful for many applications, it takes awfully long to learn how to use the boilerplate "correctly".
+This boilerplate will have you coding in minutes, and you can then add more features as you need them.

 # Features